-Location data analytics has taken on new urgency in the COVID-19 era.
+Location and big data analytics has taken on new urgency in the COVID-19 era.
 This is most obviously true for businesses dependent on in-person activities and foot traffic such as traditional retail.
 But the ‘new normal’ also includes changes of much wider impact, such as likely permanent shifts in working from home and dramatic acceleration of both pure and mixed e-commerce.

 These changes are complex, affecting particular groups of workers and consumers in different ways.
 For example, service and office workers’ experiences during and after COVID correlate more strongly to the business sector than to ‘collar color.’
 These changes are also both rapid and historically unprecedented.
 This makes them a poor fit for many conventional statistical modeling techniques.
 Traditional ‘baselines’ at a minimum need to be recalibrated and refactored to consider new cohorts.